solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 ## Task 4: Load Data using the COPY Statement

-In this Task, you will create standard dedicated SQL pool tables and populate them from Azure Open Datasets through the `COPY` statement.
+This task will walk you through creating dedicated SQL pool tables and populating them from Azure Open Datasets using the `COPY` statement.

 1. In the Knowledge center, select **Browse gallery**.
 Select **SQL scripts**.
 Search for a SQL script titled **Load the New York Taxicab dataset**.